Cardiff Half Marathon

 Please allow additional time to pass through our security arrangements, where searches may take place.

-Keeping yourself safe at the Principality Cardiff Half
+Keeping yourself safe at the Cardiff Half

 Click here for advice on staying safe while you run, from Cardiff Half Medical Director Dr Katy Guy, MBBCh, FRCEM, DFSEM (U.K.) Dip SEM.
 Katy works with a variety of sports and has been CMO for Team Wales at Commonwealth Games.
 She is an accredited race medical director through World Athletics.